ComfyBear41/Test-holograms/README.md

 ## How to use

 Make sure you download all the files,especially the file *BinaryStereograhpicHologramFunctions.py* which contains all the important functions for the hologram generation.
 Also check all the requirements mentioned in *requirements.txt* to avoid having troubles when running the file codes.
+Also make sure to verify [set up the directories]() correctly

 The variables the user must be careful when using all the different file codes are:
 - *N_in* : Number of inches.